Dr. Kimberly A. Gamble

 Program Description

 The Clinical Ph.D.
 Program is jointly sponsored by Norfolk State University and Old Dominion University.
 It is administered through The Virginia Consortium Program in Clinical Psychology, a cooperative mechanism for coordinating the resources of the sponsoring schools.
 The combined efforts of these institutions give considerable breadth and depth to this unique program.
-Students take classes at both institution and are engaged in research activities and clinical work throughout their training.
+Students take classes at both institutions and are engaged in research activities and clinical work throughout their training.

 The program follows a scientist-practitioner model whose mission is to graduate practicing clinical psychologists who are prepared to pursue research and clinical careers.
 The Program aims to provide balanced training in both science and practice.
 We strive to graduate clinical psychologists who are competent in individual and cultural diversity, educated in the basic subjects and methods of psychological science, capable of generating and critically assimilating new knowledge, proficient in the delivery and evaluation of psychological services, and able to assume leadership positions in academic or health service delivery systems.